Hell's Kitchen (American TV series): Cast

 Gordon Ramsay is the head chef.
 Jason Thompson is the narrator.
 Jean-Philippe Susilovic, a Belgian maître d'hôtel, comes from Pétrus, one of Ramsay's London restaurants and appeared in the first seven seasons.
 Susilovic was also the maître d'hôtel for the first series of the original British version.
 James Lukanik replaced Susilovic for seasons eight, nine, and ten.
 Susilovic returned for seasons 11 and 12, before being replaced on a permanent basis by Marino Monferrato.
 During Season 21, Marino was away between episodes two and nine, Matthew Childs temporarily filled in for him as maître d'.
 Each team also has the services of one of two sous-chefs.
 Season 14 finalist and Season 17 winner Michelle Tribble is the current red team sous-chef, with James Avery returning as the current blue team sous-chef.

-Previous sous-chefs were MaryAnn Salcedo, Gloria Felix, Season 2 winner Heather West, Andi Van Willigan-Cutspec, Scott Leibfried, James Avery, Aaron Mitrano, Season 10 winner Christina Wilson, James "Jocky" Petrie and Season 7 runner-up Jason "Jay" Santos.
+Previous sous-chefs were MaryAnn Salcedo, Gloria Felix, Season 2 winner Heather West, Andi Van Willigan-Cutspec, Scott Leibfried, Aaron Mitrano, Season 10 winner Christina Wilson, James "Jocky" Petrie and Season 7 runner-up Jason "Jay" Santos.
 In Season 15, Wilson filled in for Van Willigan-Cutspec (who was getting married at the time of filming but returned for one episode when her reception was one of the themed dinner services for that season).
 Van Willigan-Cutspec returned in Season 16 but was replaced by Wilson again for Seasons 17–22 for personal reasons.

 Production

 Broadcasting

 The theme song is "Fire" by the Ohio Players.
 When the American version is broadcast in the U.K., Italy, Portugal and some countries (shown on the table below), it features only the instrumental version.
 The instrumental version also appeared in the uncensored DVD release for the American version.
+Starting from season 17, the show changed the theme song to a short string medley.
+It also stopped featuring annual contestants in the opening sequence and simply reused a sequence of Ramsay in a tense, empty kitchen.